zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 It seems like that has at least a bit to do with the history of Pip's relationship with Python.
 The core Python dev team has seemingly always sought to keep packaging at arms-length distance from the main project.
 (Well, notwithstanding the part where `distutils` was incorporated into the standard library [years before Pip existed](https://docs.python.org/2.2/lib/lib.html) and didn't get removed [until 3.12](https://docs.python.org/3/whatsnew/3.12.html), despite being roundly judged as broken, [long obsolete](https://stackoverflow.com/questions/25337706/) and [basically unfixable](https://mail.python.org/archives/list/distutils-sig@python.org/message/HPQOKOFVTZUCSGKGCPLV64JZI2F4LVO3).)
 As such (and learning from the mistakes made with `distutils`), Pip really couldn't really (and didn't) become a standard library module or package.
 (Doing that would also have interfered with the separate versioning and maintenance of Pip; "the standard library is where modules go to die", as stated [in a famous talk by Kenneth Reitz](https://kennethreitz.org/talks/python-for-humans).)

 But rather than becoming an entirely separately distributed program, we ended up with the `ensurepip` setup described earlier.
 (I assume the `pip.exe` wrapper on Windows runs something like `python -m ensurepip` first before `python -m pip`.)
-So now you don't have to have Pip installed (although you still pay disk space for it - but the wheel is a fraction of the size of an installed copy), but if you want it, you can easily install it.
+So now you don't have to have Pip installed (although you still pay disk space for it — but the wheel is a fraction of the size of an installed copy), but if you want it, you can easily install it.
 (And then upgrade it....)

 Well, that's *one* way to solve the bootstrapping problem, I guess.
-And I'm sure it's much more pleasant than the initial offer made by Python 3.3 - where you'd have to find a separate path to install Pip, perhaps using `easy_install`, or `ez_setup` (both part of Setuptools at the time, but maybe also made available separately - this is a depth of historical research I'm just not that interested in).
+And I'm sure it's much more pleasant than the initial offer made by Python 3.3 — where you'd have to find a separate path to install Pip, perhaps using `easy_install`, or `ez_setup` (both part of Setuptools at the time, but maybe also made available separately — this is a depth of historical research I'm just not that interested in).

 ## Pip, Pip, Pip, Windows, and Pip

 Another important reason we ended up with this default workflow is...
 Windows.

 See, the normal way of organizing installed applications on Windows isn't very friendly for command-line use.
-Typically, each program gets a sub-folder within `C:\Program Files` - so if you want to use them from the command line, you'd have to add each of those entries to the `PATH` environment variable.
+Typically, each program gets a sub-folder within `C:\Program Files` — so if you want to use them from the command line, you'd have to add each of those entries to the `PATH` environment variable.
 That would pollute a [length-limited](https://stackoverflow.com/questions/34491244) environment variable, and also cause confusion between `.exe`s with matching names (not just Python, but the `pip.exe` wrappers).

-This leads to all sorts of ways to set up a system where either `python` doesn't run Python, `pip` doesn't run Pip, or - most importantly - [`pip` installs for a different version of Python than `python` runs](https://stackoverflow.com/questions/14295680).
-(And the advice you can find about the problem most easily - such as the previous link - tends to be very confused.)
+This leads to all sorts of ways to set up a system where either `python` doesn't run Python, `pip` doesn't run Pip, or — most importantly — [`pip` installs for a different version of Python than `python` runs](https://stackoverflow.com/questions/14295680).
+(And most of the information you'll find about fixing the problem, in my experience, is confused, cargo-cult nonsense.
+There are some examples among the answers on that Stack Overflow question, for that matter.)

-As a result, the common practice on Windows is to have the installer *not* add entries to `PATH`, and to use a single common [launcher program](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) - installed directly into the Windows folder, so it's always on `PATH` - to choose a Python version.
-However, with this approach, `pip.exe` won't be on the user's `PATH` - not any of the copies.
+As a result, the common practice on Windows is to have the installer *not* add entries to `PATH`, and to use a single common [launcher program](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) — installed directly into the Windows folder, so it's always on `PATH` — to choose a Python version.
+However, with this approach, `pip.exe` won't be on the user's `PATH` — not any of the copies.
 Instead, `py -m pip` is the recommended way to run Pip on Windows.
 (This also solves the problem that Windows won't allow `pip.exe` to replace itself on disk while running.)
 This way, the launcher finds an appropriate Python environment (and in 3.5, it was [improved](https://peps.python.org/pep-0486/) to support virtual environments as well!), and then that Python executable runs the `pip` module from its `site-packages`.

-And now there's a simple approach that can be taught to everyone - well, notwithstanding that Windows users have to write `py` while Linux users are expected to write `python`.
+And now there's a simple approach that can be taught to everyone — well, notwithstanding that Windows users have to write `py` while Linux users are expected to write `python`.
 (More recently, one of the core Python developers [got the idea](https://github.com/brettcannon/python-launcher) that Linux systems would also benefit from a Python launcher.
-But the idea doesn't seem to have gotten much traction - there's no PEP for it or anything.)
+But the idea doesn't seem to have gotten much traction — there's no PEP for it or anything.)

 I'd argue that a much cleaner solution was staring everyone in the face the entire time: